wbohlken/transip-api-kotlin/README.md

 ## Examples

-Every API should make use of the TransipAPI class.
-This class only requires a token and then passes this to all resources.
+Every API call should make use of the TransipAPI class.
+This class only requires a token and then passes this to all resources used.

 A typical API call looks like this: